pereznetworks/TD-Project9/README.md

           # TD-Project9 specific directories and files
           project9-gallery-app/data/config.js

+# Steps to Meet Project Expectations:

       Step 1: Use React-Create-app to create an the build environment for the app

           Using the command: `npx create-react-app project9-gallery-app`.